Attorney and Counselor at Law

-Prior to joining us at The Harris Law Firm, Hannah served in the Office of Legal Counsel for the Governor of Colorado.
-She held this position during the beginning of the COVID-19 pandemic, and therefore had a front-row seat to many of the difficult legal decisions that were made during that time.
+Prior to joining The Harris Law Firm, Hannah served in the Office of Legal Counsel for the Governor of Colorado.
+She held this position during the beginning of the COVID-19 pandemic, and therefore had a front-row seat to many of the difficult legal decisions made during that time.
 This experience gave her perspective on the legal system that is unique to her and the few others in such positions during this time.

 Hannah and her dog, Rocco enjoying a snowy hike!